 Assess the medical equipment you plan to ship to determine if it suffers from any of these other common conditions.

-Abnormal Length or Height: Share the full dimensions of your equipment with your packaging partner before you begin building.
+Abnormal Length or Height: Share the full dimensions of your equipment with your medical equipment packaging company before you begin building.
 Otherwise, you may discover after the fact that your equipment is too tall to fit inside a standard ocean container or tractor trailer.
 Last-minute workarounds, such as sending your precious cargo across the ocean in an open-top container or having to disassemble it prior to crating, will cost more, take longer, and/or cause you to accept additional risk.
 All of which could have been prevented with a more complete understanding of shipping requirements.

 Multiple Parts: You might be inclined to build a custom crate for your most expensive equipment, but send other elements via standard shipping services, like FedEx or UPS.
 But it’s worth considering whether that will end up costing you more in the long run.
 It might make business sense to design a consolidation crate that can house your primary piece of equipment, plus all the other items needed to successfully install it at your customer’s facility.
 Packaging everything together in a single crate guarantees that it all receives the same careful handling and arrives at the customer’s site at the same time.